dmitry-ivanov/laravel-console-mutex/README.md

 ## Strategies

-The mutex can prevent overlapping by using various strategies:
+Mutex can prevent overlapping by using various strategies:

 - `file` (default)
 - `mysql`